 This picturesque historic city is a must-see for anyone exploring the south of England, and is less than 90 minutes away from London Paddington with First Great Western trains.

 The city's stunning architecture and Roman spa at its centre are just two of the reasons that Bath was designated as a World Heritage Site in the 1980s, and the beauty of the town draws nearly 4 million day visitors every year.
-A trip to the city doesn't have to be expensive either - a Bath Visitor Card gives you discounts at 45 businesses across the city.
+Admire the original Roman Baths and restored temple, and visit the famous Royal Cresent to see the 18th Century Georgian architecture the city is famous for.
 Bath's five theatres are known for hosting eminent production companies and world-famous directors, and are a wonderful way to finish your day out.

 Accessible in less than an hour from London Victoria and London Bridge, Brighton is one of England's most popular coastal towns and is affectionately known as 'London-by-the-Sea'.

-Brighton is famous for its beach, which is just 10 minutes walk from the train station and is lined with cafes, bars and restaurants.
-Brighton Pier not only provides visitors with an unmistakable landmark to help them find their way around, but also entices passers by with a rollercoaster, big wheel, arcade games and fish and chips!
+Brighton is famous for its beach, which is just 10 minutes' walk from the train station and lined with cafes, bars and restaurants.
+Brighton Pier not only provides visitors with an unmistakable landmark to help them find their way around, but also entices passers by with a rollercoaster, big wheel, arcade games and of course, fish and chips.

 Spend your afternoon among the quirky shops and pubs of The Lanes (described by some as a real life Diagon Alley!) and wait until the very last train back to London if you want to experience Brighton's famously lively nightlife.